 European market boats include filters in the bilge drain hoses.
 These filters are designed to reduce the amount of contaminated bilge water being drained into waterways.
 The filters are installed in the bilge pump drain hoses.
 Refer to Section 2, Deck Layouts for model-specific locations.
 Follow the filter manufacturer's recommendations on when they must be replaced.

-See page 7-4 in Care and Maintenance for more information regarding bilge filters.
+Refer to Section 7, Care and Maintenance for more information regarding bilge filters.